hiroppy/web-app-template/README.md

 <br />
 <br />

-**This repo is a github template so please click "Use this template" button and you will create your repo.**

 This template is based on create-next-app but has below new tech and configs.

 | kind        |                         |                          |                         |